treydock/puppet-dynamic_hosts/README.md

 *Solution:*

-In LDAP set the hostname for the NFS automount to something like 'automount-nfs-home.local' then use this module to map that hostname to an IP based on the IPs available to each server.
+In LDAP set the hostname for the NFS automount to something like *automount-nfs-home.local* then use this module to map that hostname to an IP based on the IPs available to each server.

 The following would be defined in Puppet (this example is in YAML for readability).